isaacfallon/13-Challenge-E-commerce-Back-End/README.md

 To install this application, you'll need to clone the repository to your local machine.
 [Refer to this guide from GitHub if you need help.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository/)

-Once cloned, you will need to navigate to the project's folder in your terminal and run the following command to install the necessary dependencies: `npm i` or `npm install`.
+Once cloned, you will need to navigate to the project's folder in your terminal and run the following command to install the necessary dependencies: `npm install`.

 Next, you will need PostgreSQL installed on your computer to initialise the database.
 [Visit PostgreSQL's website for links to download and installation instructions.](https://www.postgresql.org/)